Did You Know?

 Indeed, research has shown that protected bike lanes can be part of street redesigns that greatly boost retail performance.
 Customers who arrive at retail stores by bike spend the same amount per month as comparable people who arrive by car.
 They tend to make smaller purchases, but return more frequently.
 Studies in Toronto; New Zealand; Wales; Davis, California; and Portland, Oregon all bear this out.

-In some cases, protected bike lanes can spur greater sales.
 After the construction of a protected bike lane on 9th Ave. in New York City, local businesses saw a 49 percent increase in retail sales.
 On other streets in the borough without protected bike lanes, the average was only 3 percent.

 Subscribe to our monthly e-newsletter on our homepage and keep up with the latest news about cleaner, healthier transportation in Chicagoland.